step-security-bot/templig/README.md

 templig
 =======

-*templig* is configuration library utilizing the text templating engine and the functions best known from helm charts, that originally stem from [Masterminds/sprig](http://github.com/Masterminds/sprig).
+*templig* (pronounced [ˈtɛmplɪç]) is configuration library utilizing the text templating engine and the functions best known from helm charts, that originally stem from [Masterminds/sprig](http://github.com/Masterminds/sprig).
 Its primary goal is to enable access to the system environment to fill information using the `env` function.
 It also enables to include verifications inside the configuration.